 - You might be able to predict an AFib episode.
 “Some people can feel when they're in AFib,” says Barnett.
 “But even if you can't, you can still watch for triggers.
 Common triggers include caffeine, stress and poor sleep.
 Some people with AFib find that exercise that increases their heart rate beyond a certain point can trigger an episode too.
 Exercise can help many folks with AFib, so it's important to pay attention and learn what triggers your AFib.”

 - Not everyone who has AFib needs medical treatment.
 It's a worrisome condition, but AFib doesn't always call for medication or other therapies.
 Your doctor may recommend lifestyle changes.
 Sometimes, heart rhythm can return to normal on its own.
 Even if you and your doctor decide treatment isn't needed, you should work together to monitor your heart.
 Repeat episodes can lead to persistent or permanent AFib.

-If you are concerned about your heart health, Prairie Cardiovascular has physicians and providers in Highland to partner with you.
-To learn more about the doctors of Prairie, call 888-4PRAIRIE or visit Prairieheart.org.
+If you are concerned about your heart health, Prairie Cardiovascular has physicians and providers in Effingham to partner with you.
+To learn more about the doctors of Prairie in Effingham, call 888-4PRAIRIE or visit here.